-See for yourself how easy it is to drive Canada's roads and get a sneak peak at the stunning scenery.
+See for yourself how easy it is to drive Canada's roads and get a sneak peek at the stunning scenery.

 The Icefields Parkway

 This famous mountain pass links Banff with Jasper in Alberta.
 There is so much to see that it’ll take a full day to drive the distance.
 Along the way, you’ll pass the impossibly turquoise Peyto Lake, the gushing Athabasca Falls and the impressive Columbia Icefield.
 The mountain views are unrivalled.

 Sea to Sky Highway

 This beautiful coastal route in British Columbia links Vancouver and Whistler along the Pacific Coast and is regarded as one of the most scenic drives you can enjoy in Canada.